ihni/movie-system/README.md

 - **Merge Sort**: Used for sorting movie titles and showtimes.
 - **Binary Search**: Used for searching movie titles.
-- **Queue**: To rotate movies and showtimes.
-- **Dictionary**: Storing showtimes and movie details.
+- **Hashmap**: Storing showtimes, movies, theatres, users, and reservations.
-- **Linked List**: Potentially used for managing user reservations or showtimes.
+- **Linked List**: Used for managing the reservation history of a user.

 ## Installation

-1. Clone this repository to your local machine:
+1. Clone this repository to your home folder:

    ```bash
    git clone https://github.com/ihni/movie-system.git
    ```
 2. Navigate to the project folder:

     ```bash
     cd movie-system
     ```
 3. Install dependencies (if any):

     ```bash
     pip install -r requirements.txt
     ```
 4. Run the application:

     ```bash
     python main.py
     ```